-DEV Be gins the DEV statement.
-DEV D2 Sp ecifies that the device is called D2 .
-DEV D2,1 Sp ecifies the device type for D2 .
-Valid values are: 1 logical disk directory 4 standard dot matrix, character printer, or laser printer 5 terminal that uses Thoroughbred Basic Windows 6 terminal that uses a video card 7 terminal that does not use Thoroughbred Basic Windows 8 ghost task D2 2 is defined as a logical disk directory.
-DEV D2,1,, 2 - ecifies that the disk directory is located on a network rver.
-DEV D2,1,,2,,,, S2:data/user a r ex on becifies that the server-ID is S2 , and the path is data/user , relative path specification.
-For example, if the server ecutable is located in the /usr/lib/basic directory, the files the D2 device are located in the usr/lib/basic/data/user rectory on the S2 server.
+DEV D2,1,,2 Specifies that the disk directory is located on a network server.

+DEV D2,1,,2,,,,S2:data/user Specifies that the server-ID is S2, and the path is data/user, a relative path specification.
+For example, if the server executable is located in the /usr/lib/basic directory, the files on the D2 device are located in the usr/lib/basic/data/user directory on the S2 server.